 Click the red plus signs to see detailed information on research conducted in the Dantzer, Grace, Heijnen-Kavelaars and Shepherd Laboratories.

-1. Test of the hypothesis that cancer-related fatigue emerges from a competition between the energy requirements of physical exercise and those of the tumor, with this situation being exacerbated by mitochondrial dysfunction induced by cancer therapy
+- Testing the hypothesis that cancer-related fatigue emerges from a competition between the energy requirements of physical exercise and those of the tumor, with this situation being exacerbated by mitochondrial dysfunction induced by cancer therapy

 Chronic pain afflicts ~100 million Americans, and the current therapies - that target only neurons - are minimally effective.